SaltyKitkat/xsz/README.md

 ## Introduction

 `xsz` is an open-source tool designed to measure the used compression types and effective compression ratios of files on a Btrfs filesystem, producing a comprehensive report.
 It is inspired by [compsize](https://github.com/kilobyte/compsize) and maintains compatibility with its command-line interface.
-However, `xsz` goes a step further by leveraging multi-threading to significantly enhance performance, especially on NVMe SSDs, while also providing notable speed improvements on other hardware.
+However, xsz goes a step further by incorporating a variety of optimization techniques to significantly enhance performance, particularly on NVMe SSDs or with hot metadata cache, while also delivering substantial speed improvements across a wider range of hardware configurations.
+Under cache-hot conditions, it achieves over 50% higher performance even in single-threaded mode, and scales further to deliver markedly faster speeds when running with multiple threads.

 ## Usage